TGlock/G9/README.md

 }
 ```
 ---
+### Application File System Structure ###
+The directory structure of an application using G9 might as follows:

+  - app
+    - config.js
+    - api
+      - api_users.js
+      - api_xxxxx.js
+    - lib
+      - database.js
+      - utils.js
+    - web  (can be located on any reachable drive. root of \web is supplied in config.)
+      - static
+        - htm
+        - img
+        - css
+        - js
+  - g9
+    - lib
+      - g9.js
+      - compress.js
+      - router.js
+      - sender.js
+      - sessions.js
+      - cookie.js
+      - logger.js
+      - mime.js
+      - multipart.js
+      - (etc)

+  Notes:
+  - app and g9 are sibling directories.
+  - app contains api endpoints such as users etc.
+  - app manages database and associated driver and code
+  - app dictates static file response via functions in g9/sender.js
+  - app dictates compression rules via functions in g9/compress.js
+  - app can utilize a file system watcher to look for changes and recompress etc.

+---
+ ### Request, Response ###

+  Request handler functions need only accept a request and response.
+E.g. myhandler = async (req, res) => { ... }

+  Early versions of g9 explored a third "context" (ctx) parameter similar to other frameworks.
+Ultimately decided to minimally decorate the request and response objects rather than create an additional context object.
+Use of symbols (in progress) should help avoid name collisions if 3rd party packages are introduced.

+  The native node request and response objects are minimally decorated in the G9.augment method method.

+  A lesson learned was that use of middleware that needs to alter the response requires some mechanism to hold (buffer) the response until the last middleware returns.

+  However, this is at odds with streaming responses; thus there is functionality to support both requirements simultaneously.

+---

 ### Dependencies (Optional) ###
 - postgres by porsager - postgresql driver - https://github.com/porsager/postgres
 - @fastify/busboy - multipart/form-data (file upload) - https://github.com/fastify/busboy